reetp/PHP-TImer/README.md

 The first and the most usual scenario, where you want to calculate the time it takes to run your whole script, is the easiest one.

-Just add Timer::start() at beginning of the file/script and print Timer::get(); at the end.
+Just add Timer::start() at beginning of the file/script and print Timer::get() at the end.

 Next, let's rewrite the examples we mentioned earlier.
 As you will see it is not much more different than timing the whole script: